nelsonxw/Convolutional-Neural-Network-Fine-Tuning/README.md

 ### Objective:

 + Compare 10 pre-trained Keras CNN models on their effectiveness in classifying flower types.
-+ Pick the best pre-trained model and fine tune it to improve its prediction accuracy and achieve higher reductions in loss.
++ Pick the best pre-trained model and fine-tune it to improve its prediction accuracy and achieve better reductions in loss.
 + Create a simple web app where uses can upload pictures and find out the name of flowers

 ### Dataset:

 + Scrapped pictures of five species (daisy, dandelion, rose, sun flower and tulip) from ImageNet website for training and validation
 + Downloaded flower picture (same five species) dataset from Kaggle for testing

+### Tools used:
+Python, Pandas, HTML, CSS, JavaScript, TensorFlow, Keras, Scikit-learn, Matplotlib, Flask, Heroku

 ### Experiment Steps:
 1. Downloaded initial data from Kaggle (https://www.kaggle.com/alxmamaev/flowers-recognition/home) and split it into training dataset and test dataset.
 With the test dataset, directly applied the pre-trained CNN models to compare and pick which one works best in predicting the flower types.